 The opportunities to engage are two-fold.
 We coordinate a Call for Ideas open to all our staff and students for delivery of festival activities the following spring.
 This call invites ideas across a spectrum, ranging from suggestions for speakers (e.g. drawing our attention to contacts you may have with popular speakers, well known names etc) through to novel concepts for event delivery that engage the public with latest research.
 Secondly, the festival team is always happy to hear from volunteers to help deliver the festival.
 This provides useful experience in communication skills, public interaction and enhances CVs particularly for undergraduate or postgraduate students.

-The 2017 Call For Ideas has now closed.
+The general 2018 Call For Ideas has now closed.

 Where does the festival take place?

 A major aim of the festival is about breaking down physical barriers with the community and creating a vibrant focus of activity.
 Therefore most events take place at the King's campus in Old Aberdeen.
 However we also work with partners in the city and Aberdeenshire, creating an extended programme that reaches into rural communities.